Markham (TV series)

-Markham is an American crime drama series starring Ray Milland, which aired on CBS from May 2, 1959 until September 22, 1960, following Gunsmoke on Saturday nights (later appearing on Thursday nights at 9:30 P.M.
+Markham is an American crime drama series starring Ray Milland, which aired on CBS from May 2, 1959, until September 22, 1960, following Gunsmoke on Saturday nights (later appearing on Thursday nights at 9:30 P.M.
 Eastern, after January 1960), under the sponsorship of the Joseph Schlitz Brewing Company.
 At the beginning of the second season, Liggett & Myers became an alternate sponsor, succeeded by Renault when the series moved to Thursdays.

 Plot

 Milland played private investigator and attorney Roy Markham (previously introduced in a June 1958 Suspicion episode, "Eye For An Eye", itself based on a Leigh Brackett novel).
 In that Markham had been a successful lawyer, he had the leisure to take detective cases based on his own interest.
 His fees could vary from the very considerable for his wealthier and corporate clients, to nothing for those who desperately needed his services but had few financial means.
 Markham's cases could take him almost anywhere in the world, although he was based in New York City.

-In the early episodes of this program, Markham had an assistant, John Riggs (Simon Scott), but the Riggs character was written out after only eight programs had aired, leaving Markham to solve crimes solo.
+In the early episodes of this program, Markham had an assistant, John Riggs (Simon Scott), but the Riggs character was written out after only eight programs had aired.
+From then on Markham solved crimes solo.

 Guest stars

 Dayton Lummis appeared as Howard Fulton in the 1959 episode titled "The Father".
-Elen Willard made her acting debut as Deidre Waugh in the 1960 segment "The Bad Spell".
 Rodolfo Hoyos Jr., played Chief Gomez in the 1959 episode "The Bay of the Dead".
 Carole Mathews appeared as Jan Van Pelt in another 1959 episode, "The Glass Diamond".
+Elen Willard—as Ellen Willard—appeared as Markham's niece, Deidre Waugh, in the series' penultimate episode, "The Bad Spell", in September 1960.